hai-vr/documentation/docs/products/facetra-shape-creator/already-face-tracking.md

+﻿---
+sidebar_position: 9
+---

-﻿# My avatar already has face tracking
+# My avatar already has face tracking

 If your avatar already has face tracking, you can use FaceTra Shape Creator to partially overwrite existing face tracking blendshapes.